commanded/commanded-scheduler/README.md

     MyApp.Repo,
     Commanded.Scheduler.Repo
   ]

+config :my_app, Commanded.Scheduler.Repo,
+  migration_source: "scheduler_schema_migrations"
 ```

+You _must set_ the `migration_source` for the scheduler repo to a different table name from Ecto's default (`schema_migrations`) as shown above.
+This ensures that migrations for your own application's Ecto repo do not interfere with the Scheduler migrations when running `mix ecto.migrate`.

 Then using Ecto's mix tasks will include the Commanded scheduler repository at the same time as your own app's: